 What are Hospital Policies and Procedures?

 Hospital policies are rules, codes of behavior, and regulations that are meant to guide workers in the course of their duties.
-They are used to ensure that a hospital’s services are properly carried out and that healthcare regulations regarding such service are complied with.
+They are used to ensure that a hospital’s services are properly carried out and that healthcare regulations regarding these services are complied with.
 Hospital procedures, meanwhile, are plans for how to put policies into action.
-Hospital policies and procedures are considered very important by most healthcare organizations due to the nature of the industry they are involved in, with most – if not all – hospitals having such policies and procedures to at least some extent.
+Hospital policies and procedures are considered very important by most healthcare organizations due to the nature of the industry they are involved in, with most–if not all–hospitals having these policies and procedures in effect.

-One example of this can be seen in Washington, where many of the hospitals present in the state have several policies and procedures that they make use of.
-Similar policies and procedures can be found in other healthcare institutions as well, and these policies can in some cases be used alongside or interchangeably with those found in hospitals.
+One example of this can be seen in Washington, where many of the state’s hospitals have an array of policies and procedures that they use on a regular basis.
+Similar policies and procedures can be found in other healthcare institutions, and these policies can, in some cases, be used alongside or interchangeably with those found in hospitals.

 Vagueness is the difference between a figure of speech and a plan of action, which is to say that detail makes the grade.
 Policies in hospitals work so well because of their specificity; rather than general rules, breaking down specific instructions ensures clarity and decreases miscommunication.
 A policy is all the better if it answers any and all questions that could conceivably be asked.
-Similarly, surety comes with familiarity, familiarity with repetition, etc. The greater comfort taken in following the rules and forming a mindset around them, the lesser the potential for errors, some of which can be costly.
+With this concrete information comes familiarity, which is then enhanced by repeated use of the policies and procedures.
+The greater the confidence that employees have in following the rules and forming a mindset around them, the less of a potential for errors exists.
+Particularly in a hospital, errors can be costly.

 Who Creates Hospital Policies and Procedures?

 Hospital policies and procedures are written by healthcare policy writers or technical writers.
 The former are workers who specialize in creating such policies and have extensive knowledge and experience with them.
-The latter, meanwhile, write a large variety of documents – although they do not always specialize in one particular kind like healthcare policy writers do – and are skilled at translating information into more easily understandable forms.
-However, the policies and procedures are first developed by the hospital’s policy analyst or policy manager.
+The latter, meanwhile, write a large variety of documents–they do not always specialize in one particular kind like healthcare policy writers do–and are skilled at translating information into more easily understandable forms.
+Regardless of who ends up documenting the policies and procedures, these rules are often first developed by the hospital’s policy analyst or policy manager.

 How to Create Hospital Policies and Procedures